cnburnett/beverleyhoskins.gihub.io/README.md

 # beverleyhoskins.gihub.io
-A tribute site for the wonderful Beverley Ann Hoskins
+A tribute site to the wonderful Beverley Ann Hoskins